Photo: Niken Rarasati

 Likewise with the school zoning system, which conceptually aims to achieve educational equality, yet, puts the heaviest pressure first on students rather than other education actors.
 It is the students who have to adjust to the state to realize their education equality policy goals.
 Whereas, the state should be the ones who carry the heaviest load of distributing qualified teachers to all schools.

 Good teachers adapt with the needs of their students.
 Ideally, a state should also familiarize itself to the needs of its students.
 With students’ diverse socioeconomic conditions, a one-size-fits-all policy, in practice, has never been able to answer the challenges of education.
 With all its resources and capacities, a state should be able to accommodate the diversity of its students, including formulating multiple policy for every type of children, family, and their environment.

-*Chairperson of Indonesia Mengajar, Member of RISE Programme in Indonesia Advisory Board
+This article was written by Hikmat Hardono (chairperson of Indonesia Mengajar, member of RISE Programme in Indonesia Advisory Board).

 *Hostfam is an acronym for host family, who accommodates Indonesia Mengajar’s voluntary teachers in their assignment villages.